gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/solvation-energy.rst

 ..  container:: justify

-    Here, the *-maxwarn 1* allows us to perform the simulation despite GROMACS warning about some force field issue.
-For this tutorial, we can safely ignore this warning.
+    Here, the *-maxwarn 1* option is used to ignore a WARNING from GROMACS about some issue with the force field.
+For this tutorial, we can safely ignore this WARNING.

 ..  container:: justify